stithac/hw3PasswordGenerator/README.md

 * CSS
 * JavaScript
 ## Contribution Guidelines
-Direct link to repository: https://github.com/stithac/hw2ResponsivePortfolio
+Direct link to repository: https://github.com/stithac/hw3PasswordGenerator
 ### Specifications
 1. Password must contain at least one of the 4 char types (spec char, uppercase, lowercase, number)
+    * If user selects no for each of the 4 char type confirms, the application alerts the user that at least one char is required, and starts over.
-2. Password must be between 8 and 128 chars
+2. Password must be between 8 and 128 chars.
+    * If user enters a number outside of 8 - 128, the application prompts again for a valid answer between 8 and 128.
 3. Numchars (user input for number of chars in password) must be a number
+    * If user enters a char other than a number, the application prompts again for a valid number between 8 and 128.